let-def/lrgrep/WORKFLOWS.md

 > ## Compile
 >
 > The main purpose of LRgrep is to generate a program realizing an error specification.
-This is done by the `compile` command which generate an OCaml module `<spec>.ml` from the mandatory `-s <spec.mlyl>`. `-o <output.ml>` can be used to customize the name of the generated file.
+This is done by the `compile` command which generate an OCaml module `<spec>.ml` from the mandatory `-s <spec.lrgrep>`. `-o <output.ml>` can be used to customize the name of the generated file.

 ---